keepthinker/study-notes/操作系统/Linux系统.md

 [CPU_time-Wikipedia](https://en.wikipedia.org/wiki/CPU_time)

 # inode
-The inode (index node) is a data structure in a **Unix-style file system** that describes a file-system object such as a file or a directory.
-Each inode stores the attributes and disk block location(s) of the object's data.
-File-system object attributes may include metadata (times of last change, access, modification), as well as owner and permission data.
+The inode (index node) is a data structure in a **Unix-style file system** that describes a file-system object such as a file or a directory. **Each inode stores the attributes and disk block location(s) of the object's data**.
+File-system **object attributes may include metadata (times of last change, access, modification), as well as owner and permission data.**

 A file system relies on data structures about the files, beside the file content.
 The former are called metadata—data that describe data.
 Each file is associated with an inode, which is **identified by an integer number**, often referred to as an i-number or inode number.

 Inodes store information about files and directories (folders), such as file **ownership, access mode (read, write, execute permissions), and file type**.
 On many types of file system implementations, the maximum number of inodes is fixed at file system creation, limiting the maximum number of files the file system can hold.
 A typical allocation heuristic for inodes in a file system is one percent of total size.

-The inode number indexes a table of inodes in a known location on the device.
-From the inode number, the kernel's file system driver can access the inode contents, including the location of the file - thus allowing access to the file.
+**The inode number indexes a table of inodes in a known location on the device.** From the inode number, the kernel's file system driver can access the inode contents, including the location of the file - thus allowing access to the file.

 ## Implications
 Files can have multiple names.
 If multiple names hard link to the same inode then the names are equivalent; i.e., the first to be created has no special status.
 This is unlike symbolic links, which depend on the original name, not the inode (number).